 Closed on 24, 25 and 31st December, 1 st January and Good Friday.

-Joint admission fees to Hagar Qim Temples and Mnajdra Temples are as follows:
+Joint admission fees to Hagar Qim Temples and Mnajdra Temples and the Visitor's Centre are as follows:

 Infants (1 to 5): Free